dendyyp/catalyst-test/General-Question/General-question-qa.md

 <details>
 <summary>2.
 Why do you want to be a QA Engineer?</summary>
 <br>
-I am drawn was drawn to the role of a QA Engineer because of my innate passion for ensuring software quality and reliability.
+I was drawn to the role of a QA Engineer because of my innate passion for ensuring software quality and reliability.
 I have the ability and feel comfortable in testing and analyzing applications, identifying potential issues, and collaborating with cross-functional teams to deliver products that user expectations.
 </details>

 <details>